 - 1/2 cup lukewarm water

-- To prepare the Tres Leches Jello: Bring 1 cup whole milk to a boil in a medium saucepan.
+- Bring 1 cup whole milk to a boil in a medium saucepan.
 Reduce heat to medium low and allow milk to simmer for 5 minutes.
 Add the sweetened condensed milk, evaporated milk, and vanilla extract and stir to combine.
 Increase heat to medium high to return to a simmer, then reduce to medium low and let simmer for 5 more minutes.
 Remove from heat and pour into a large mixing bowl.

 - *Pour 1/2 cup lukewarm water into a medium bowl and add 2 envelopes of unflavored gelatin.
 Stir until well combined, then let rest until the mixture puffs up (it will increase slightly in volume and appear as if it’s solidifying) – approximately 4 to 5 minutes.
 Fill a small saucepan with up to 2-3 inches of water, and bring to a simmer over medium low heat.
 Place the bowl with the puffed-up gelatin mixture onto the saucepan with the simmering water.
 Let it rest there, stirring occasionally, until the gelatin is completely dissolved and the mixture has a barely amber color – approximately 3 to 4 minutes.
 Remove from heat.